 When it comes down to it, there are a lot of different factors affecting your score.
 The five major factors are your payment history, credit utilization ratio, age of credit accounts, a mix of credit accounts, and hard inquiries.
 These, along with some less commonly known elements are what make up your credit score.

-Five major factors determine your credit score under the VantageScore 3.0 model.
-Each of these factors has its own weighted impact on the final number:
+These major factors determine your credit score under the VantageScore 3.0 model.
+Each of these factors has varying importance on the final number:

 The most significant factor affecting your VantageScore is your payment history.
-It accounts for 40% of your score and reflects whether or not you pay your bills on time.
+It accounts for a large percentage of your score and reflects whether or not you pay your bills on time.

 Creditors typically report your payment activity, both good and bad, to the credit bureaus every 30 days.
 Types of accounts that are reported include: